dottori-it/capistrano-autoscale-deploy/README.md

 ## How this works

-This gem will fetch only running instances that have an autoscale tag name you specified it will then reject the role of :db and the primary => true for all servers found but the first one this is to make sure a single working task does not run in parallel
+This gem will fetch only running instances that have an autoscale tag name you specified It will then reject the roles of :db and the :primary => true for all servers found **but the first one** (from all autoscale groups you have specified such as using more then once the autoscale directive in your config - i.e cluster deploy) this is to make sure a single working task does not run in parallel

 you end up as if you defined the servers yourself like so: